sagiegurari/cargo-make/README.md

 pub struct Task {
     /// if true, the command/script of this task will not be invoked, dependencies however will be pub disabled: Option<bool>,
+    /// if true, any error while executing the task will be printed but will not break the build pub force: Option<bool>,
     /// if defined, task points to another task and all other properties are ignored pub alias: Option<String>,
     /// acts like alias if runtime OS is Linux (takes precedence over alias)